Impeachment fight escalates as Trump calls probe a 'coup' | Devdiscourse

-Washington, Oct 2 (AFP) As Congress escalates its impeachment probe into the Ukraine scandal engulfing his presidency, President Donald Trump faces the White House press corps Wednesday on an investigation he has branded a "coup."
-The power struggle between Trump, who is accused of leaning on Ukraine's president to dig up dirt on one of his main 2020 election rivals, and congressional Democrats appears to be entering ever more volatile territory.
+Washington, Oct 2 (AFP) Donald Trump and Congress traded threats Wednesday in a growing impeachment scandal that threatens to engulf the White House in what the president claimed is a "coup".
+The power struggle between Trump -- accused of leaning on Ukraine's president to dig up dirt on one of his main 2020 election rivals -- and congressional Democrats entered ever more volatile territory.

+Adam Schiff, the Democrat leading the impeachment probe in the lower chamber of Congress, told reporters there is a "real sense of urgency" to press forward.
+Trump fought back with language that would once have been inconceivable for a president, including his claim late Tuesday on Twitter that this is "not an impeachment, it is a COUP."
+On Wednesday he tweeted that Schiff was "sick" and should resign.
+Earlier, he had called for Schiff's arrest.

-Trump has also retweeted a warning that his removal from office could trigger "civil war."
-But Schiff and other Democrats in the lower house are pushing aggressively forward, with closed-doors hearings starting this week.
-The State Department was due to brief congressional committees Wednesday on what it said were documents "related to the State Department and Ukraine."
+He has also retweeted a warning that his removal from office could trigger "civil war."
+Schiff on Wednesday called Trump's comments about the whistleblower a "blatant effort to intimidate witnesses."

+The State Department's inspector general was due to brief congressional committees Wednesday on what it said were documents "related to the State Department and Ukraine."
 It was not clear what that would entail, but the State Department is closely caught up in the probe, with Secretary of State Mike Pompeo confirming Wednesday previous reports that he listened in during the Zelensky call.

 Earlier, Pompeo meanwhile accused Democrats of trying to "intimidate" and "bully" State Department employees.
 Democrats said he was "stonewalling" their investigation.
 Pompeo and Trump's controversial personal lawyer Rudy Giuliani have been subpoenaed to provide documents.
 Five diplomats have so far been summoned to testify.